luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 [student@ansible-1 ~]$ cd ~/ansible-ee/old-playbook
 ```

-1. Create a playbook named `old-playbook.yml`, that is using the old syntax.
+1. Create a playbook named `old-playbook.yml`, that is using the old Ansible syntax.

 ```shell
 [student@ansible-1 old-playbook]$ echo "---